 For instance, Tom refers to several involved exercises designed to eventually help you play a lot faster.
 Plus he illustrates how to apply the theory and techniques with various examples.

-In the final portion of the course, Tom talks about case studies about RATM songs, demonstrates how to write a full song, and advises on collaborating and performing with other players.
+In the final portion of the Tom Morello MasterClass course, he talks about case studies about RATM songs, demonstrates how to write a full song, and advises on collaborating and performing with other players.

-Tom Morello MasterClass: The Good and The Bad
+Tom Morello MasterClass Review: The Good and The Bad

 What We Like